ai-republic/tobi/README.md

 ```

-### Starting the Tobi server
+### Configuration
+Configuration can be done in 2 ways.
-In your projects META-INF folder you will need to place a `microprofile-config.properties` file and configure the port parameters like this:
+Either you place a `microprofile-config.properties` file in your projects META-INF folder and configure the port parameters like this (recommended):

 ```properties
 workerCount=5